aglucaci/sHSPs/data/README.md

 - folders for each of the four (1, 3, 5 and 8) small heat shock proteins analyzed
 - each folder has :
     - a master `.fasta` file with all the sequences
+    - a `sections` folder with:
+        - the `.fasta` file with the "excluded positions" from table 2 removed
-    - a `sections` folder with the `.fasta` file for each of the "regions"
+        - the `.fasta` file for each of the "regions" (also with the excluded positions removed)
     - a `hyphy` folder with the FEL and MEME analysis results

 #### combined